 With private jet charter customers spending 5-figures for a few hours of flight time, it’s a high-touch business.
 The first question to be answered then is where does voice AI makes sense?
 Where can it add value to both the CX and the business?

 One common private jet use case is the “on demand” flight in which a person rents the jet for a specific trip.
 Unlike booking an airline flight, there is significant manual work involved in reserving a jet for an on-demand trip.

 The process starts with the traveler’s request for a quote, typically made through a website form or a phone call.
 There are many jet charter companies and it’s in a customer’s best interest to shop around and negotiate for the desired combination of plane, price, and confidence.
 (A jet charter broker typically does this on behalf of the customer.)

 On the other side of this shopping experience are sales agents who field the quote requests.
 It’s a very competitive market and many quotes produce no further action by the shopper.
 In other words, there’s plenty of low value busywork.

 The opportunity to use voice AI lies at the very top of the sales funnel where it can potentially improve the user experience and augment the existing business process—with minimal impact on the high-touch aspects of the business.

 We built an Alexa skill for Air Charter Amy to serve in that role.
 Amy does one thing: engage in conversation to gather the essential trip information and prospect contact details, then send this information to the sales agent and to the prospect.

 - A conversation is a more engaging experience than having the prospect complete a web form

-- The prospect’s contact details can be automatically added to a CRM system
+- The prospect’s contact details can be automatically added to a CRM or email automation system

 To get the prospect’s contact details we can either request the user’s Alexa profile info or connect to an external account, such as log in with Google.
 In both case the user grants permission or not.
 We chose to ask for the Alexa first name and email contact details.